Picking the Right E-CollarPosted by Tom Dokken

 The first and most obvious thing I need to find out is which breed the customer owns.
-Any SportDOG™ collar can be used with any breed, but certain models have features best suited for retrievers, pointing dogs, or hounds.
+Any SportDOG® collar can be used with any breed, but certain models have features best suited for retrievers, pointing dogs, or hounds.
 So, after I understand the type of dog, then I have to find out how that dog is being used.
 For the most part, that translates to range.
 So, the next part of the discussion is part question and part explanation.
 I ask how far away the owner expects to be able to reach his dog, and then I explain how range works.

-If you have a retriever that you use only as a flushing dog for pheasant hunting, the SD-825 might very well be all you need.
+If you have a retriever that you use only as a flushing dog for pheasant hunting, the SD-825X might very well be all you need.
 But if that same dog does double-duty as a waterfowl retriever, consider some other scenarios.
 What if you need to get his attention when he takes off after a wing-tipped mallard that glides down in some thick cattails three football fields away from your boat?
-Because those types of unpredictable situations crop up, I know that I’d feel better having the extra reach of the SD-1225 or SD-1825 at my disposal.
+Because those types of unpredictable situations crop up, I know that I’d feel better having the extra reach of the SD-1225X or SD-1825X at my disposal.
+There's even a camouflage version of the 1-mile range, the WetlandHunter® 1825X.
 My point is that you’re best off planning for the worst-case scenario.
 There’s never going to be a situation where it’s bad to have more range than you need.

 Pointing dogs create a number of variables as well.
 If the customer tells me he hunts grouse and woodcock with a German shorthair that stays close, my recommendation will be much different than if I’m talking to a dog handler who hunts Oklahoma quail with English pointers.
 In both cases, however, I could make a strong case for the UplandHunter® 1875, which features 1 mile of range and a remote-operated audible Beeper.

-For the hunter or trainer who wants it all, the TEK Series Tracking + E-Collar System is the new standard for keeping tabs on hounds or far-ranging pointing dogs from up to 10 miles.
+For the hunter or trainer who wants it all, the TEK Series Tracking + E-Collar System is the new standard for keeping tabs on hounds or far-ranging pointing dogs from up to 7 miles.

 With the models I’ve mentioned here, plus the many more offered by SportDOG, I can honestly say I’ve never met a customer who couldn’t find a system to match his or her needs.
 There is one more factor of which I remind customers constantly, and it bears repeating here: No matter which collar you buy, you must take your dog through proper obedience training before you use the remote trainer.
 If you fail to do that, it’s not fair to the dog, and you will end up frustrated with the training experience.